Welcome to the Biggar Museum & Gallery!

 Woman on a dock at Skinner Lake, near Biggar

-Biggar was named by William Biggar, who was a lawyer for the Grand Trunk Pacific Railway, the company that built the first tracks through this area.
-As the tracks were established and the train station was built, the people came from all over the world.
-They came for the "free land"; they came to farm, to open shops and to provide the services.
-The town quickly grew and by 1909 it was a village and by 1911 a town.
+Biggar was named by William Biggar, a lawyer for the company which built the first tracks through this area, Grand Trunk Pacific Railway.
+As the tracks were established and the train station was built, the people came from all over the world for the “free land” promised by the Dominion Government.
+They came to farm, to open shops, to provide services.
+By 1909, Biggar became a village, and by 1911, a town.
 The forefathers of this town were forward thinking.
-They knew to provide the services for the families.
-They built the churches, the first school in 1910 and the first hospital 1923.
+They knew to provide services for the people of the area and build Biggar into the community it is.

-From the First Nations and Metis people to WWII, explore our exhibits documenting the historical roots of Biggar and area.
+From the First Nations and Metis culture to WWII, explore our exhibits documenting the historical roots of Biggar and area.
 In the Credit Union Gallery, you can find art shows and more.

 Books, cookies, pies, auctions, hay rides, and more!
 There is always something happening in the museum and gallery, so pop in any time of the year.